Skip to Main Content

 What happens if you are caught driving without insurance in California?

 California is a state that takes driving without insurance very seriously.
 Penalties for driving without insurance in California can add up quickly, especially if California penalty assessments are added to your infraction.
-If you’re a repeat offender or get into an accident without coverage, you may see more severe consequences for driving without insurance in California.
+If you’re a repeat offender or get into an accident without coverage, you may face more severe consequences for driving without insurance.
+Understanding what happens if you don’t have car insurance in California can help you avoid these legal and financial penalties.

 First conviction